Dkeagle/FlyeRSS/README.md

 ### Contribution

-Feel free to fork this repository and open pull requests to add your amazing features if you feel like it, I'll enjoy reviewing them.
+Feel free to fork this repository and create pull requests to add your amazing features if you feel like it, I'll enjoy reviewing them.
 Good ideas are more than welcome!

 ### License